colinjamesfirth/smartcolumns/README.md

 ## Table properties

+Tables must have a `thead` and `tbody`.
+The thead must use `th` cell-level elements.

-Various properties can be added to the target table.
+Various additional properties can be added to the target table.
 Some are mandatory, others optional.

-### data-smartcol-index="{int}"
+### data-smartcol
 - Type: mandatory
 - Element: `table > thead > th`

-Give each data column an index number starting with 1 (left most column), working left to right in increments of 1.
-For example, the second column of data would have `<th data-smartcol-index="2">...</th>` as it's header element.
+Add this attribute to the `th` element in the table header for all data columns.

 ### data-smartcol-actions
 - Type: mandatory if `hasActionsColumn` is set to `true`